Government spending plans will test the NHS and social services in England to the limit, according to a report by the Commons Health Select Committee.

 He said this was because the NHS had been granted a "very small real increase" over four years in the review, but since then revised inflation forecasts had turned that increase into a "very small real cut".

-The NHS, however, had estimated that it needed a rise of up to 4% in real terms - partly to cover increasing demand from the changing population, and partly to increase the quality of services.'Not at its best'
+The NHS, however, had estimated that it needed a rise of up to 4% in real terms - partly to cover increasing demand from the changing population, and partly to increase the quality of services.

 The committee calls for the Department of Health to deliver a "credible plan" on where the efficiency gains will be made.